karaatfullstack/demo-sequelize-review/README.md

 **Sequelize:**

-- Eager Loading: Making 1 DB call to rule them all (2 at a time)
+Eager Loading

-- Class and Instance Methods:
+Class and Instance Methods
-- Many-to-Many Relationships:
+Many-to-Many Relationships:
--

 ## Walk through Codebase
 NOTE: The example uses Harry Potter, which I loved as a kid even though we now know that the author is a soggy popsickle stick